Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 He sighed and assessed the damage, wondering if it was something he could repair himself and quickly decided that it wasn’t worth it - the whole sandal was on the verge of collapse, as was its counterpart.
 He considered putting them up on his wall out of sentiment and then realized he was being, as Major Powell would put it, “daft” and threw them away.
 He’d gone caveman-barefoot plenty of times anyway.

-Sign number two---or number one, really---was that he’d struck out last night.
+Sign number two - or number one, really - was that he’d struck out last night.
 For some reason, the girls were being… not *chilly*, but a lot less warm than they had been before.
 So he’d been forced to spend the night alone, cleaning his rifle one-handed.

 These two facts combined to put a small thundercloud over his head as he tromped down the stairs barefoot and out into the street.